Fra98/graph-coloring/DOCS.md

 | 10 | rgg_n_2_22_s0.graph | LDF            |            4 |    566.8 |
 | 11 | rgg_n_2_22_s0.graph | LDF            |            8 |    598.9 |

-We can see that the memory tends to grow in LDF or Jones Plassmann algorithms, while Luby always occupies almost the same memory with different number of threads.
+We can see that the memory tends to grow slightly in LDF or Jones Plassmann algorithms, while Luby always occupies almost the same memory with different number of threads.
 As expected, JonesPlassmann and LDF have very similar performances.

 ![](./plots/alg_vs_memory.png)